 It can be very difficult coping with a diagnosis of CLL both practically and emotionally.
 You are likely to be feeling upset and confused.
 The word leukaemia sounds frightening and many people do not realise that chronic lymphocytic leukaemia is a very slowly developing condition.
 And that many people have a normal life for several years or more after their diagnosis.

 You may find that you need to explain to people exactly what your condition means.
 Remember that CLL can be so slow to develop that some elderly people don't ever need treatment.
 Even for people who do need treatment, the leukaemia can be very well controlled for many years.

 Adjusting to any new situation in life takes a while.
 Give yourself that time.
 There is no right or wrong way to approach this and you can find out as much as you feel you need to from your doctors and clinical nurse specialist.

 Many people with early stage CLL have no symptoms and have a very good quality of life.
 If you need treatment, or the CLL is advanced, you may feel very tired and lethargic a lot of the time, especially for a while after treatment.
-There is information about fatigue and cancer and treating cancer fatigue in the section about coping physically with cancer.
+There is information about tiredness (fatigue) and cancer in the section about coping physically with cancer.